 Latest from the Blog

-LiA Project – Working with the International Dublin Gay Theatre Festival (IDGTF)
+[Leadership-in-Action Project] Working with the International Dublin Gay Theatre Festival (Shane Coleman Macken)

 Article by Shane Coleman Macken (Laidlaw Scholar 2020, English Literature and History) When conducting research within an academic setting, I have always found that research within the Arts and Humanities can often come across as conducted within a vacuum.
 In my disciplines of English Literature and History, my work is concerned with looking into the…

-LiA Project – Out of my comfort zone here’s what I learned
+[Leadership-in-Action Project] Out of my comfort zone, here’s what I learned (Claire Morgan Busher)

 Article by Claire Morgan Busher (Laidlaw Scholar 2020, Ancient History, Archaeology and Latin) This summer, I was forced out of my comfort zone – here’s what I learned…!
 I have been an outsider in all the countries I have lived; ever the foreigner, the one learning to adapt and assimilate into cultures, rarely having a…